placrosse/kodo/docs/source/including_kodo_in_your_application.rst

 Selecting the Correct Versions ..............................
-If you use the Kodo build script to build Kodo.
-The latest compatible version of its dependencies will automatically be downloaded.
+If you use the Kodo build script to build Kodo, the latest compatible versions of its dependencies will automatically be downloaded.
 If you download the dependencies manually, you will have to select a compatible version yourself.
 This information is stored in the ``wscript`` file found in Kodo's root folder.